Request a quote

 View from Pousada do Capao

-We then spent a couple of nights in Vale do Capão.
+After Lencois we spent a couple of nights in Vale do Capão.
 The journey is only around 70 km from Lencois but once you come off BR 242, it is a dirt road all the way to Capão, and it takes a long time.
 Luckily for us it was worth it!

-Beautiful valley with a mystical feel to it.
-Great landscapes and hikes but we also rested here and enjoyed the grounds of our accommodation.
-We stayed at Pousada do Capão, 8 mins by car from the town.
+Pousada do Capão was our accommodation and it is 8 mins by car from the town.
 We enjoyed the best view from our bedroom, breakfast and service were exceptional and the natural pool in the hotel was a very special treat.

-We went into the town in the evenings and Capao surprised us.
 Charmingly colonial and extremely bohemian.
 A few foreigners have made it their home and apparently it has become a hub for holistic medicine and treatments.
-You can find small boutiques, bars and restaurants here of all kinds, but everything is still low key and pleasant.

 Valenca Bahia